Staying Active whilst working from home

 - Getting motivated to exercise daily can be harder when you are at home and can’t access your gym, fitness class or sports club.
 Try setting small goals each week, to keep you motivated, or maybe try an app like Active 10 or Coach to 5K to help motivate you.
 Putting on your workout clothes straight away when you get up in the morning can be helpful if you plan to work out first thing.

 - Make sure you get moving when you can: Talking on the phone?
-Get up and move around whilst you talk; Making a hot drink?
+Get up and move around whilst you chat; Making a hot drink?
 Fit in some quick stretches or put some music on and dance whilst you’re waiting for the kettle to boil.

 If you’re sitting typing on a computer all day, your neck and shoulders can get tense.
 Try some stretches, flexibility exercises or yoga to keep you supple and help your posture.
 We’ve got a few suggestions below: